IgorGrieder/TIL/node.js/importing-files.md

 # Module imports in node.js

+Imports in general are one of the most basic programming language features.
+Most of the languages support it for us to follow the DRY (don't repeat yourself) principle.
-Imports and modules are a big part of developing web application in node.js, and sometimes we can mess up some pretty simple imports.
+Particularly in developing web applications in node.js sometimes we can make mistakes about some pretty simples imports, and that's going to be covered in this short article.

 ## Understanding how imports work